Hanging: United Kingdom

 As a form of judicial execution in England, hanging is thought to date from the Anglo-Saxon period.
 Records of the names of British hangmen begin with Thomas de Warblynton in the 1360s; complete records extend from the 16th century to the last hangmen, Robert Leslie Stewart and Harry Allen, who conducted the last British executions in 1964.

 Until 1868 hangings were performed in public.
 In London, the traditional site was at Tyburn, a settlement west of the City on the main road to Oxford, which was used on eight hanging days a year, though before 1865, executions had been transferred to the street outside Newgate Prison, Old Bailey, now the site of the Central Criminal Court.

-Three British subjects were hanged after World War II after having been convicted of having helped Nazi Germany in its war against Britain.
+Three British subjects were hanged after World War II after being convicted of having helped Nazi Germany in its war against Britain.
 John Amery, the son of prominent British politician Leo Amery, became an expatriate in the 1930s, moving to France.
 He became involved in pre-war fascist politics, remained in what became Vichy France following France's defeat by Germany in 1940 and eventually went to Germany and later the German puppet state in Italy headed by Benito Mussolini.
 Captured by Italian partisans at the end of the war and handed over to British authorities, Amery was accused of having made propaganda broadcasts for the Nazis and of having attempted to recruit British prisoners of war for a Waffen SS regiment later known as the British Free Corps.
 Amery pleaded guilty to treason charges on 28 November 1945 and was hanged at Wandsworth Prison on 19 December 1945.
 William Joyce, an American-born Irishman who had lived in Britain and possessed a British passport, had been involved in pre-war fascist politics in the UK, fled to Nazi Germany just before the war began to avoid arrest by British authorities and became a naturalised German citizen.
 He made propaganda broadcasts for the Nazis, becoming infamous under the nickname Lord Haw-Haw.
 Captured by British forces in May 1945, he was tried for treason later that year.
 Although Joyce's defence argued that he was by birth American and thus not subject to being tried for treason, the prosecution successfully argued that Joyce's pre-war British passport meant that he was a subject of the British Crown and he was convicted.
 After his appeals failed, he was hanged at Wandsworth Prison on 3 January 1946.
-Theodore Schurch, a British soldier captured by the Nazis who then began working for the Italian and German intelligence services by acting as a spy and informer who would be placed among other British prisoners, was arrested in Rome in March 1945 and tried under the Treachery Act 1940.
+Theodore Schurch, a British soldier captured by the Nazis who then began working for the Italian and German intelligence services as a spy and informer who would be placed among other British prisoners, was arrested in Rome in March 1945 and tried under the Treachery Act 1940.
 After his conviction, he was hanged at HM Prison Pentonville on 4 January 1946.